 Due to its ability to tolerate a wide range of water conditions, it has spread overtime to areas where it is not native, making it an invasive species.

 4. Water Lettuce

-The Water Lettuce, also known as the Water Cabbage, is a green floating plant which looks like a Lettuce.
-It has thick but soft leaves which give it the look of an opening Lettuce or Cabbage, and even has small flowers hidden within their center.
+The Water Lettuce, also known as the Water Cabbage, is a green floating plant that looks like Lettuce.
+It has thick but soft leaves which give it the look of an opening Lettuce or Cabbage, and even has small flowers hidden within its center.